- 1 Contact Types and Stats

 Personal contacts fall into one of six categories.
 As their connection increases, they get bonus powers from the contact bonus power list.
 The player chooses what powers their contacts get from improvement, but the GM chooses the powers new run reward contacts come with.

 Fixers are powerful; but everything has a price.
 Part of the price is that fixers cost twice as much CUP to improve as other contacts; part of the price is in Nuyen.
 A fixer charges fees, based on their loyalty:

 |1||25%||200%||Might Sell You Out|

 |Connection||Gear/Knowledge Dice||Legwork Dice||Special|

-Fixers roll the same amount of dice that a Legwork contact does (C*2+L) and you still roll Charisma + Negotiation + Loyalty for free hits -- but the price of the non-free hits is increased by the Fixer’s Legwork Markup on the table above.
+Fixers roll the same amount of dice that a Legwork contact does (C*2+L) for Legwork and Networking and you still roll Charisma + Negotiation + Loyalty for free hits -- but the price of the non-free hits is increased by the Fixer’s Legwork Markup on the table above.
 You can’t spend a favor to get all the legwork for free (“I’ve got expenses, Omae.”)

 Fixers have knowledge skills only on Johnsons and the Shadow Community.

 Fixers can roll for gear like a gear contact does (C*2+4), but for any kind of gear.
 Fixers charge a finder’s fee based on their Loyalty for all gear, and aren’t able to give effective net hits.
 They can fence any kind of gear, but at only 5% of its value per point of loyalty.
 For a favor, Fixers can waive their Finder's Fee.